 Use Ransomware prevention or removal tools

 HitmanPro.Alert is a free Ransomware Protection & Browser Intrusion Detection Tool.
-CryptoPrevent is another handy tool which provides your computer a shield against Cryptolocker or any other kind of ransomware.
+CryptoPrevent and CryptoLocker Tripwire are other handy tools which provide your computer a shield against Cryptolocker or any other kind of ransomware.
 Anvi Rescue Disk for Windows will assist in ransomware removal.
 HitmanPro.Kickstart will help remove Ransomware.
 Trend Micro AntiRansomware Tool will help you remove Ransomware.

 Disconnect from the Internet immediately